conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 ![](../images/2021/10/GlobaUsingsFile.png)

-As you can see it is automatically generated.
+As you can see it is automatically generated, so if you edit it manually it will be overwritten when it is regenerated.

 The IDE as well can use this file to offer intellisense and other such functionality.

 The inevitable question arises: what if you don't want a particular namespace imported?

-For example there are two objects called `Task` - one is in [System.Threading ](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) and the other is in [Microsoft.Build.Utilities](https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.utilities.task?view=msbuild-16-netcore).
+For example there are two commonly used objects called `Task` - one is in [System.Threading ](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) and the other is in [Microsoft.Build.Utilities](https://docs.microsoft.com/en-us/dotnet/api/microsoft.build.utilities.task?view=msbuild-16-netcore).

 How does the compiler know what you mean?
-You will get a compiler error if you try to compile code that references `Task`.
+You will get a compiler error if you try to compile code that references just `Task`.

 There are **four** solutions to this.